stevencombs/retrocombs.github.io/_posts/2014-08-25-upgrade-from-iphone-4s-to-5s.md

 # Camera

 I’m not a great photographer.
 I’m not bad either.
 The only camera I use is the one included with my iPhone.
 I use it for blog posts, family pics and work.
 The iPhone 4s camera was great, but the iPhone 5s is even better.
 Low light images are sharper with little noise.
-The bright flash is more useful (although I try my best to never use it).
-I rarely use the video camera, but have to admit that I find slow motion feature a lot of fun.
+The extra bright flash is more useful (even more so when you use it as a flashlight).
+I rarely use the video camera, but have to admit that I find the slow motion feature a lot of fun.
 All in all, the camera upgrade is solid.
-If you take a lot of pictures, the camera along might be worth the upgrade for you.
+If you take a lot of pictures, the camera alone might be worth the upgrade.

 [Return to TOC](#contents)

 # Conclusion

 If you are on the fence about upgrading your iPhone 4s, you shouldn’t be.
 Take the plunge.
 Now is the time to find a great deal on the iPhone 5s and my guess is you won’t be unhappy unless you just have to have the latest and greatest.
-This is a great phone and of all the iPhone’s I’ve owned, since the original iPhone, this is by far the most usable and feature packed.
-A family member owns a Samsung Galaxy and after spending some time with that phone, I still think iOS 7 is hard to beat and believe iOS 8 will hit it out of the park to become the best mobile platform available.
+This is a great phone and of all the mobile phones I’ve owned, this is by far the most usable and feature packed.
+I am sure to enjoy my iPhone 5s even more when iOS 8 is released this fall.

+Do you have an iPhone 5s feature favorite that I missed?
+Drop a comment below.